Emergency Notifcation System

 The San Francisco State Emergency Notification System is a communications tool designed to rapidly disseminate emergency information and instructions, in the event of an emergency that threatens the lives and/or property of the campus community.
 This fully hosted, web-based system can disperse messages to phones, voicemail, e-mails, and via text messaging and TTY.

 Notification systems have become part and parcel of emergency preparedness strategies on college campuses across the country, in the wake of tragic campus shooting incidents at Virginia Tech and Northern Illinois University.
 While this notification system is an important part of the emergency preparedness plan for SF State, we encourage all students, faculty and staff members to actively participate in preparedness training and information available through the Office of Emergency Preparedness and the University Police Department.
-Please contact Gayle Orr-Smith in the Office of Emergency Preparedness at (firstname.lastname@example.org) to learn more.
+Please contact Abe Leal in the Office of Emergency Preparedness at (firstname.lastname@example.org) to learn more.

 Q: Why have alert systems when we already have alarms in campus buildings?